griffithlab/rnaseq_tutorial_wiki/Adapter-Trim.md

 * Hint: These files should have been downloaded to $RNA_HOME/practice/data/.

+Answer these questions by examining the FastQC reports:

+* After trimming, what is the range of read lengths observed for hcc1395 normal replicate 1, read 1?
+* Which sections of the FastQC report are most informative for observing the effect of trimming?
+* In the 'Per base sequence content section', what pattern do you see?
+What could explain this pattern?

 Solution: When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-4---trim)

 ---